MicrosoftDocs/learn/learn-pr/azure-devops/manage-release-cadence/includes/6-clean-up-environment.md

 Earlier in this module, you assigned the **Improve release cadence** work item to yourself.
 Here you move that work item to the **Done** column.

 In practice, "Done" often means putting working software into the hands of your users.
-For learning purposes, here you mark this work as complete because you have working load tests set up in your pipeline.
+For learning purposes, here you mark this work as complete because you can now choose a deployment pattern that enables you to release changes more quickly to your users.

 At the end of each _sprint_, or work iteration, your team might want to hold a retrospective meeting.
 In the meeting, you can share the work that you completed in the sprint, what went well, and what could be improved.